intex-sempar/intex-sempar.github.io/cfp.md

 ## Submission Guidelines
 Submissions should be at most 8 pages of content, plus unlimited pages for references.
 Accepted papers will be given 1 additional content page, so that reviewers' comments can be taken into account.
-Please use the [standard ACL style files](https://2020.emnlp.org/call-for-papers) to format your papers.
+Please use the [standard ACL style files](https://2020.emnlp.org/call-for-papers) to format your papers and sumbit electronically via our [submission site](https://www.softconf.com/emnlp2020/intex-sempar2020/).
 Our reviewing policy is double-blind, and the submissions should be fully anonymized.
 We also allow submissions that are under review in other venues or have preprint versions.